The Silver Rose

 “This war has drained our land of all blood.
 You know it well, my friend,” the Queen said grimly, stepping closer toward Lord Argente.

-“But we must fight nevertheless,” he got up.
-The fire roared in the fireplace.
+“But we must fight nevertheless,” he replied, and got up.
+The flames roared in the fireplace.

 “I…I might have found another solution,” the Queen said, casting her sight downward.
 Lord Argente frowned; it was unlike his Queen to hide her eyes.